jKunal24/Credit-Card-Insights-and-Defaulter-Prediction/README.md

 9.No. of dependents

-The dashboard help answer questions that help higher management strategise and take crucial business decisions like :
+The dashboard help answer questions that help higher management strategize and take crucial business decisions like :
 1. Week on Week growth in -  revenue, No. of Customers and No. of new Customers ( Activation done in last 30 days ), No. of transactions.
 2. Which Income group and Age group contributes maximum chunk of revenue
   **Age Group 40-50** & High Income Group with **Income> $ 70,000** **generates maximum revenue**